dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 ## Overview

-`@dojo/routing` is a powerful set of tools to support declarative routing using a higher order component, an `Outlet` and a component that creates links with a `href` generated from an `outlet` name.
+`@dojo/framework/routing` is a powerful set of tools to support declarative routing using a higher order component, an `Outlet` and a component that creates links with a `href` generated from an `outlet` name.

 In this tutorial, we will start with a basic application with no routing.
-We will use Dojo 2's declarative routing to configure some routes, create `outlets` from our existing widgets and use the `Link` component to create links for the application outlets.
+We will use Dojo's declarative routing to configure some routes, create `outlets` from our existing widgets and use the `Link` component to create links for the application outlets.

 ## Prerequisites
 You can open the [tutorial on codesandbox.io](https://codesandbox.io/s/github/dojo/dojo.io/tree/master/site/source/tutorials/1030_routing/demo/initial/biz-e-corp) or [download](../assets/1030_routing-initial.zip) the demo project and run `npm install` to get started.

 The `@dojo/cli` command line tool should be installed globally.
-Refer to the [Dojo 2 local installation](../000_local_installation/) article for more information.
+Refer to the [Dojo local installation](../000_local_installation/) article for more information.

-You also need to be familiar with TypeScript as Dojo 2 uses it extensively.
+You also need to be familiar with TypeScript as Dojo uses it extensively.

 {% section %}